bullet-train-co/bullet_train-core/bullet_train-api/README.md

 #### Automatic Paths

+Method `automatic_paths_for` generates basic REST paths.
+It accepts model as it's argument.
+To generate paths for nested models, pass parent model as a second argument.
+It also accepts `except` as a third argument, where you can list actions which paths you don't want to be generated.

 If the methods defined in the `automatic_paths_for` for the endpoints support a write action (i.e. create or update), then doc generation uses the `strong_parameters` defined in the corresponding controller to generate the Parameters section in the schema.

+Automatic paths are generated for basic REST actions.
+You can customize those paths or add your own by creating a file at `app/views/api/<version>/open_api/<Model.underscore.plural>/_paths.yaml.erb`.
+For REST paths there's no need to duplicate all the schema, you can specify only what differs from auto-generated code.

 #### External Markdown files